60 Notable alumni of

 -

-Julién Raymond Davenport is an American football offensive tackle for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Bucknell and was drafted by the Houston Texans in the fourth round of the 2017 NFL Draft.
-Davenport also previously played for the Miami Dolphins, Indianapolis Colts, and Chicago Bears.
+Julién Raymond Davenport is an American professional football offensive tackle.
+He played college football at Bucknell and was selected by the Houston Texans in the fourth round of the 2017 NFL draft.
+Davenport has also played for the Miami Dolphins and Indianapolis Colts.

 -